 Local Streets and Roads Programs

 2000 Measure B and 2014 Measure BB funds local transportation improvements in throughout Alameda County.
 Recipients of Local Streets and Roads Direct Local Distributions include 14 cities and Alameda County.
 As a flexible funding source for recipients, Measure B and Measure BB can be used for transportation priorities determined locally that includes streets and roads improvements, bicycle/pedestrian enhancements, and transit related projects.

 Annually, Alameda CTC distributes approximately $50 million in Direct Local Distributions for local transportation improvements.
 Direct Local Distributions are based on a formula of population and road miles and are used broadly for local transportation needs.
 Improvements funded include pavement rehabilitation programs, sidewalk repair programs, streetscape improvement projects and street maintenance programs.

 - Annual Allocation for Measure B and Measure BB Direct Local Distributions is approximately $50 million.

-- The use of these allocations are determined at the local level and can fund a variety of transportation improvements.
+- The use of these allocations is determined at the local level and can fund a variety of transportation improvements.

 - Recipients include 14 cities and the County.

 Capital improvements for surface streets and arterial roads